semanser/vim-outdated-plugins/README.md

 " Do not show any message if all plugins are up to date.
 0 by default let g:outdated_plugins_silent_mode = 1

-" Trigger :PlugUpdate as needed let g:outdated_plugins_trigger_mode = 1
+" Trigger :PlugUpdate as needed.
+0 by default let g:outdated_plugins_trigger_mode = 1

 " This line is required to check for outdated plugins on startup